Table of contents

 While this can save money, it requires more time and effort.
 All the paperwork and home marketing fall on the seller.
 You’ll need to handle tasks like listing the property online, taking high-quality photos, writing listing details, and scheduling showings.
 Knowledge of the local real estate market is also important to accurately price the home.

 For many homeowners, especially those who haven’t sold a house, saving money on the buyer’s agent fee isn’t worth the extra effort of handling all aspects of the sale.

 The traditional process can be stressful—showings, repairs, offers that fall through, and months of uncertainty.
 Selling to an iBuyer like Opendoor is an alternative way to sell your home that emphasizes convenience and certainty.

 With Opendoor, you can receive a competitive offer on your home and then move on your own timeline without listing on the market.
 This enables you to skip several of the steps outlined in this guide.
 Unlike a home flipper that’s investing in undervalued homes to maximize price appreciation, Opendoor makes a competitive offer on houses that are in good condition.

 For our services, we charge a service fee similar to the commission a real estate agent collects in a traditional sale.

-Learn more about how selling to Opendoor differs from a traditional sale or request an offer from us.
-It’s free and there’s no obligation.
+Learn more about how selling to Opendoor differs from a traditional sale.

 Step 2: Determine your asking price